Seteco/Somorrostro/Home.md

 For a few purposes yes, for others no.

 Our focus is **real-time data collection and visualization**.
 Our (let's say) "competitors" are the console tools.
-If you are looking for a tools to get "statistics about past performance", netdata is the wrong tool.
+If you are looking for a tool to get "statistics about past performance", netdata is the wrong tool.

 Of course, historical data is our next priority.